apache/shenyu/script/upgrade-guide.md

 - 2.4.1-upgrade-2.4.2.sql

-  > this file is the shenyu upgrade sql from v2.4.1 to v2.4.2.
+  > this file is the Shenyu upgrade sql from v2.4.1 to v2.4.2.